Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 ### Unit Tests

-Unit tests generically refer to tests that cover public APIs.
+Unit tests verify the behaviour of public APIs while using mock services (e.g. database, message queue).

 > If a method or class exists only to support one or two other classes (i.e., it is a "helper class"), it probably shouldn't be considered its own unit, and its functionality should be tested through those classes instead of directly.
 >